-Types of College Campus Injuries
+Types of Injuries on Campus

 Although educational institutions are generally thought to be safe environments, there are a number of events that could cause injury.
 Some of the most common situations that lead to college campus injures include: